Credit ROH

 ROH 08/16/2008

-El Generico vs. Tyler Black
+El Generico def.
+Tyler Black in 14:31

 The first detail that immediately stands out is that this match was seventeen years ago, and both of these guys are still so incredibly good.
 If you’ve never witnessed Generico in Ring of Honor, you are missing an essential chapter; it’s not simply the quality of his in-ring performance but the depth to which the audience profoundly fucking loves him.
 Black, only four years into his career compared to Generico’s six, selectively engaged the crowd, a stark contrast to the near-constant theatrics he now employs as Seth Rollins.
 It took a while to get that part down.

 A rough moment occurred during a top-rope hurricanrana attempt by Black, where the execution was flawed enough to be obvious; Generico, thankfully, just managed to avoid a dangerous landing on his head.
 The crowd, however, remained utterly unconcerned, continuing to go absolutely wild.
-Unfortunately for Black, he executed the Phoenix Splash with the same low pinfall success rate that plagues Seth Rollins—a signature move with a success ratio comparable to Wile E. Coyote’s endeavors.
+Unfortunately for Black, he executed the Phoenix Splash with the same low pinfall success rate that plagues Seth Rollins in WWE—a signature move with a success ratio comparable to Wile E. Coyote’s endeavors.

-Generico won, hitting the Mafia Kick (Helluva Kick) and a Brainbuster for the win in a brisk 14:31.
+Generico won, hitting the Mafia Kick (Helluva Kick) and a Brainbuster for the win in 14:31.
 This was a genuinely fun watch, capturing two future legends in ascent.
-Generico/Sami Zayn’s consistent ability to connect with audiences under multiple gimmicks and across various promotions makes him one of the best pure babyfaces in the history of the business, a fact that perhaps deserves more frequent praise. ***3/4
+Generico/Sami Zayn’s consistent ability to connect with audiences under multiple gimmicks and across various promotions makes him one of the best pure babyfaces in the history of the business, a fact that perhaps deserves more frequent mention and praise. ***3/4